Sundanese Costume: The Unique Batik Clothes of Sundanese People

 Sundanese people, like the rest of Indonesia's ethnic groups, eat rice for nearly every meal.
-"You haven't eaten anything if you haven't eaten rice," the Sundanese say.
-Rice can be prepared in a variety of ways, and there are hundreds of them.
-Steamed rice, rather than being the focal point of every meal, serves as the foundation for all of them.
+"You haven't eaten anything if you haven't eaten rice," the Sundanese says.

-Sundanese cuisine is generally rich and savory, but not as rich as Padang cuisine or as sweet as Javanese cuisine.
+Sundanese cuisine is generally rich and savory but less rich than Padang cuisine or as sweet as Javanese cuisine.

-For centuries, agriculture, particularly rice cultivation, has been a traditional Sundanese occupation.
-Sundanese culture and tradition are centered on the agricultural cycle, which is a year-round activity.
+Agriculture, particularly rice cultivation, has been a traditional Sundanese occupation for centuries.
+Sundanese culture and tradition are centered on the agricultural cycle, a year-round activity.
 Seren Taun harvest ceremonies, for example, are highly valued in traditional Sundanese communities throughout Indonesia, particularly in Sukabumi province's Ciptagelar village, Bogor's Taman Sari district's Sindang Barang, and Cigugur Kuningan.
-The leuit (rice barn) has long been an important part of traditional Sundanese villages, and its inhabitants regard it as a symbol of wealth and well-being.
+The leuit (rice barn) has long been an essential part of traditional Sundanese villages, and its inhabitants regard it as a symbol of wealth and well-being.
 The majority of Sundanese have been farmers since recorded history began.
 They frequently express apprehension about becoming government officials or legislators.

-Following agriculture, business and trade are popular ways for Sundanese to make a living, though the majority are traditional ventures such as traveling food or drink vendors, opening modest food stalls or restaurants, working as daily consumer goods vendors, or opening a barbershop.
+Agriculture, business, and trade are popular ways for Sundanese to make a living.
+However, most are traditional ventures such as traveling food or drink vendors, opening modest food stalls or restaurants, working as daily consumer goods vendors, or opening a barbershop.

-Sundanese independence, carefree attitude, egalitarianism, individualism, and optimism are likely to influence their proclivity for starting and running small-scale businesses.
+Sundanese independence, carefree attitude, egalitarianism, individualism, and optimism likely influence their penchant for starting and running small-scale businesses.
 They appear to despise the rigid structure of the government as well as the rule of law.
-The majority of traditional traveling food vendors and food stalls are run by Sundanese people, including Siomay, Gado-gado, and Karedok, Nasi Goreng, Cendol, Bubur Ayam, Roti Bakar (grilled bread), Bubur kacang hijau (green bean congee), and Indomie instant noodle stall.
+The majority of traditional traveling food vendors and food stalls are run by Sundanese people, including Siomay, Gado-gado, Karedok, Nasi Goreng, Cendol, Bubur Ayam, Roti Bakar (grilled bread), Bubur kacang hijau (green bean congee), and Indomie instant noodle stall.

-Sundanese, on the other hand, have made a name for themselves in national politics, government offices, and military positions as intellectuals or politicians.
-Some notable Sundanese have risen to positions of power in the Indonesian government and military, including governors, municipal majors, vice presidents, and state ministers in the government and officers and colonels in the military.
+On the other hand, Sundanese have made a name for themselves in national politics, government offices, and military positions as intellectuals or politicians.
+Some notable Sundanese have risen to positions of power in the Indonesian government and military, including governors, municipal majors, vice presidents, state ministers in the government, and officers and colonels in the military.

-Sundanese people are also known for being upbeat and mercurial, with a penchant for joking and tease one another.
-The wayang golek artform, which features the characters Cepot, Dawala, and Gareng Punakawan, exemplifies Sundanese eccentricity.
-Some Sundanese may develop an appreciation for art and culture and go on to work as artists in a variety of mediums such as fine art, music, and performing arts.
-Several Sundanese work in the music and entertainment industries today, including some of Indonesia's most well-known singers, musicians, composers, film directors, and film and sinetron actors of Sundanese descent.
+Sundanese people are also known for being upbeat and mercurial, with a penchant for joking and teasing one another.
+The wayang golek art form, which features the characters Cepot, Dawala, and Gareng Punakawan, exemplifies Sundanese eccentricity.
+Some Sundanese may develop an appreciation for art and culture and go on to work as artists in a variety of mediums, such as fine art, music, and performing arts.
+Several Sundanese works in the music and entertainment industries today, including some of Indonesia's most well-known singers, musicians, composers, film directors, and film and sinetron actors of Sundanese descent.